hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 * The following PostgreSQL schemas must be installed into the database: `rails`, `vault`, `registry`

 To create schemas in PostgreSQL, the `CREATE SCHEMA` command is used.
-So to create the above required schemas, the follow snippit must be run on the
+So to create the above required schemas, the following snippet must be run on the
 database:

 ```